factor1/developer-resources/WP Migrate DB/Syncing Databases.md

 ![Push Database](https://github.com/factor1/developer-resources/raw/master/WP%20Migrate%20DB/push-database.png)

 > **NOTE:** Some sites may have different database prefixes.
 After the transfer finishes, you can edit the `wp-config.php` file to point to the new prefix.
-If you can't edit the `wp-config.php` file you can use a [plugin](https://wordpress.org/plugins/wp-prefix-changer/) to change it from WordPress .
+If you can't edit the `wp-config.php` file you can use a [plugin](https://wordpress.org/plugins/wp-prefix-changer/) to change it from WordPress.
+Also see a note about Flywheel DB prefixes [here](https://github.com/factor1/developer-resources/blob/master/flywheel/Deploying%20On%20Flywheel.md#a-note-about-database-prefixes)